Why Women Want Tall Men

 In an intriguing 2013 study, Dutch psychologists Gert Stulp, Abraham Buunk, and Thomas Pollet followed up on some of their earlier work on male height to find out more about what leads women to prefer those lanky guys.
 They were also curious to learn how and why people are satisfied with their own height.

-Evolutionarily speaking, one might argue that a tall man would be preferred by women because, if you follow the argument, he’ll be stronger and better able to ward off physical treats to his family.
-In the beast-eats-man world of primitive civilizations, this argument might have a rationale.
-However, unless taller equals stronger, faster, and smarter even in this scenario, height wouldn’t seem to offer any particularly unique advantage.
+Evolutionarily speaking, one might argue that a tall man would be preferred by women because, if you follow the argument, he’ll be stronger and better able to ward off physical threats to his family.
+However, unless taller equals stronger, faster, and smarter, height wouldn’t seem to offer any particularly unique advantage.

 There was also a very practical reason that motivated Stulp and his team to investigate height preferences.
 We tend to think that we’re stuck with the height our genes and environments jointly determine.
 However, some parents seek to take matters into their own hands by giving their too-short or too-tall children hormonal treatments during the years of active growth.
 Their reasons for changing their children’s heights probably vary all over the place, but a main motivation, we might imagine, is to help their children fit in better among their peers and, ultimately, have better luck in the dating and mating department.
 Such treatments can involve considerable risk, expense, and subsequent resentment from their height-manipulated offspring.
 If the treatments don’t pay off in terms of intended benefits, there’s even less reason for parents even to think about going through with such radical interventions.